 What Makes Scrum.org Different?

-To receive a Professional certification, you need to prove your knowledge, understanding and ability to apply Scrum in the real-world.
-That is why we have decoupled our certification assessments from our training.
-Although each Scrum.org training class includes a free attempt at a Scrum.org assessment, you still need to prove your knowledge by passing the assessment test with a score of 85% or better to receive the associated Professional certification.
+To receive Professional Scrum certification, you need to prove your knowledge, understanding and ability to apply Scrum in the real-world.
+Tests are decoupled from training to validate people’s understanding whether learned in a Scrum.org class or in other ways.
+Although each Scrum.org training class includes a free attempt at a Scrum.org certification, you still need to prove your knowledge by passing the assessment test with a score of 85% or better to receive the associated Professional certification.